 SBI Clerk Exam – Prelims Pattern

-There are 3 sections present in the Prelims Exam of SBI Clerk Exam; these are as follows:
+There are 3 sections present in the Prelims Exam of the SBI Clerk Exam; these are as follows:

 - English Language: No. of questions – 30, Marks – 30